137AI > AI Security & Trust

 |---|---|---|

-| Traceability | Audit logs, decision records | Track AI decisions back to inputs |
+| Traceability | Immutable audit logs, decision records, agent trajectory storage | Tracks agent decisions back to inputs, models, and operator instructions |

-| Liability | Clear responsibility assignments | Define who is accountable for harm |
+| Liability | Operator responsibility, manufacturer product liability, software vendor obligations | Defines who is accountable when an agent causes harm |

-| Governance Oversight | Boards, regulators, third-party audits | Provide checks and balances |
+| Governance oversight | Internal review boards, regulators, third-party auditors, incident response bodies | Provides checks and balances beyond the operator's own assertions |